Tuan Rizli Meedin

 Colonel Tuan Rizly Meedin (27 July 1966 – 29 October 2005) was a Sri Lanka Army officer and intelligence officer who, while serving as the Senior Staff Officer, RHQ, Military Intelligence Corps, was assassinated by the Liberation Tigers of Tamil Eelam during the ceasefire and peace process.

 Early life

 Born 27 July 1966 in Hambantota to Falick Meedin and Rameena Meedin, he had two brothers and two sisters.
 His brothers were Major General Tuan Fadyl Meedin and Squadron Leader Tuan Akram Meedin.

 Military career

-Following his elder brothers, Meedin joined the Sri Lanka Army Regular Intake 23 in 1986 as an cadet officer and received his basic military officer training at the Sri Lanka Military Academy in Diyatalawa.
+Following his elder brothers, Meedin joined the Sri Lanka Army Regular Intake 23 in 1986 as a cadet officer and received his basic military officer training at the Sri Lanka Military Academy in Diyatalawa.
 He was then commissioned as a second lieutenant to the 3rd Battalion, Sri Lanka Light Infantry and was promoted to lieutenant in 1989.
 He was then transferred to Military Intelligence Corps following its formation in 1990 and was attached to the Directorate of Military Intelligence.
 Lieutenant Colonel Meedin went on to serve as the commanding officer of the 2 Military Intelligence Corps.